-The music education we provide not only helps students in examinations and competitions, but also increases their self-esteem, poise, social skills, and memory.
-But above all, we believe that by cultivating musical sensibility and an understanding of the arts, one gains an awareness for culture and ultimately what makes us human.
+The music education we provide at Jean Lyons School of Music helps students in examinations and competitions.
+It also increases their self-esteem, poise, social skills, and memory.
+Above all, by cultivating musical sensibility and an understanding of the arts, one gains an awareness for culture and ultimately what makes us human.
 Music and culture are not merely activities that we do; they are a way we live.
 We encourage our students to take advantage of the School’s valuable resource pool of knowledge, talent, and guidance through a dynamic combination of private lessons, masterclasses, theory and history classes, recitals and concerts, and other opportunities for musical enrichment.